 This often occurs when a character can’t or won’t perceive the impact their words or actions on others.
 A character who won’t show awareness is typically a narcissist, egotistical.
 In its milder form, a character who can’t display awareness is often self-centered or lacks social skills.

 If your character ain’t keepin’ it real, your audience will tune out.
 Every word or action must be purely motivated.
 Characters must mean what they say and what they do without an ulterior motive.
-A lack of sincerity can range from a mawkish emotional response to an exaggerated concern in another person’s predicament.
+A lack of sincerity can range from a mawkish emotional response to an exaggerated concern with another person’s predicament.

 This occurs when a character displays excessive confidence in their skills, abilities or knowledge.
 Arrogance is the most extreme form of hubris.
 It is one thing to be sure of oneself and another to display hubris.
 The wrath of Greek gods was often spurned when a mortal displayed a lack of humility.
-Hubris often stems from a deep-seated insecurity .
+Hubris often stems from a deep-seated insecurity.
 Characters with hubris project they are the best when deep down they fear irrelevance.

 These barbed comments are often thinly disguised as jokes.
 Dialogue such as “good effort given your skill level” can be hurtful even if intended as a pep talk or compliment.
 Subtle putdowns can be endearing, playful, or even flirtatious, Protracted putdowns can make an enemy out of a friend.